Liverpool star Salah tests positive for Covid-19, Egyptian FA confirms | Goal.com

 Liverpool forward Mohamed Salah has tested positive for coronavirus, the Egyptian Football Association (EFA) has announced.

-Salah is currently on international duty, but will not have to enter self-isolation.
+Salah is currently on international duty, but will now have to enter self-isolation.

 A statement on the EFA website said: "The medical swab conducted on our national football team showed that our player, Mohamed Salah, the star of Liverpool, is infected with coronavirus after his test came positive, although he does not suffer from any symptoms, while the other members of the team tested negative